IndrajeetPatil/ggstatsplot/README.md

   - `ggpiestats`

 This function creates a pie chart for categorical variables with results from contingency table analysis included in the subtitle of the plot.
+If only one categorical variable is entered, proportion test will be carried out.

 ``` r
 ggstatsplot::ggpiestats(data = iris,